Jeff Fahey: Career

 Fahey started performing when he won a full scholarship to dance at the Joffrey Ballet School at the age of 25.
 He performed in theaters across the United States and on Broadway.
 He landed his first major role on television playing Gary Corelli on the soap opera, One Life to Live.

 In 1985, he received his first major film role as Tyree in Silverado.
 In 1986, he co-starred with Anthony Perkins in Psycho III as Duane Duke, a money-desperate guitarist who is hired by Norman Bates to work at the Bates Motel.
 That same year, Fahey guest starred on the Season 3 premiere of Miami Vice as gun dealer Eddie Kaye, famously destroying Detective Sonny Crockett's Ferrari Daytona.

-In 1990, Fahey starred alongside Marisa Tomei in the TV movie Parker Kane, and alongside Clint Eastwood in the Eastwood-directed White Hunter Black Heart.
+In 1990, Fahey starred in Impulse and White Hunter Black Heart, respectively directed by feuding ex-couple Sondra Locke and Clint Eastwood.
+Also that year, he played the title role in the TV movie Parker Kane alongside Marisa Tomei.
 In 1992, he starred alongside Pierce Brosnan in The Lawnmower Man.
 In 1995, Fahey was the lead in the Trimark Pictures adventure film Eye of the Wolf, directed by Arnaud Sélignac, based on the book "KAZAN" by James Oliver Curwood.

 In 1995, he starred as "Winston McBride" on ABC's The Marshal.
 In 1999, he played the main character in Apocalypse II: Revelation.
 In 2007, he appeared in the Robert Rodriguez film Planet Terror and starred in Messages with Bruce Payne.

 Fahey appeared as daredevil Dutch the Clutch in an episode of Psych at the beginning of the third season of the show.

 Fahey played Frank Lapidus, the airplane and helicopter pilot of the research team sent to the island in Lost, as a recurring character in the fourth and fifth seasons, and as a regular character in the sixth season.

-In 2010, he had a major role in the Robert Rodriguez's action film Machete.
+In 2010, he had a major role in Robert Rodriguez's action film Machete.

 In 2013, a new production of the classic play Twelve Angry Men took place at the Garrick Theatre in London, running until March 2014.
 Fahey played the part of the last juror in the story to change his vote to not guilty.
 Other notable actors appearing in this production were Martin Shaw who played the part of juror number 8 (a role made famous in the 1957 film by Henry Fonda), Robert Vaughn and Nick Moran.

 In 2015, Jeff Fahey starred in History Channel's mini-series Texas Rising as Tom Rusk, the Secretary of War for the new Republic of Texas who fought alongside General Sam Houston.

 In 2017, Jeff Fahey joined the UK tour of Bill Kenwright's production of Gore Vidal's The Best Man where he plays the part of US Presidential hopeful Joseph Cantwell against political rival William Russell, played by Martin Shaw.